CS2613-WI24-FR01B/exploration-activity-2-miggboy/Overview.md

 ---
 ## History

 React is developped and maintained by Meta.
-It was created in 2010 to solve the issue of updating the FaceBook news feed in realtime without needing to refresh the page.[ref](google.com)
+It was realeased in 2013 to solve the issue of updating the FaceBook news feed in realtime without needing to refresh the page.[ref](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline/)

 ---
 ## Why did I choose React?